Running Out of Money

 6 ways to deal with the mid-month financial panic (and 3 ways to make sure it doesn’t happen again)

 It’s mid-month.
 You’ve just checked your balance and it doesn’t look good.
-Maybe you’ve had one too many nights out.
 Maybe those new clothes that seemed such a bargain weren’t such a bargain after all.
 And perhaps that fantastic holiday was a bit more than you could really afford.

 You’ve no savings, and payday seems weeks away.